 How to buy the best dishwasher

 Buying a great dishwasher means kissing goodbye to washing up by hand.
-Our guide will help you buy the best dishwasher for your household.
+Our guide will help you buy the best dishwasher for you, your kitchen, budget and priorities.

 If you already know the type of dishwasher you want, then head over to our dishwasher reviews.

 One of the first decisions you'll need to make is whether you'd prefer a freestanding dishwasher or an integrated (built-in) model.